 - 9.15.1 The boundaries of the arc of land to which this policy applies are illustrated on the IP-One Area Inset Policies Map. - 9.15.2 Tall buildings may be defined as 'buildings which are substantially taller than their neighbours and / or which significantly change the skyline'.
 The definition is taken from 'Guidance on Tall Buildings' EH /CABE 2007, to which proposals should have regard. - 9.15.3 Tall buildings can only be considered appropriate in certain limited locations in Ipswich and various special considerations, over and above standard urban design considerations, should apply to their planning and design, particularly in listed building and conservation area terms.
 Decisions about proposed development which would harm the significance of a designated heritage asset will be taken having regard to the NPPF. - 9.15.4 Detailed guidance and planning submission requirements for proposed schemes are set out in detail in the above mentioned document and will be used by the Council in the assessment of any such proposals. - 9.15.5 Central Ipswich is circled by a wooded skyline, which is particularly important to the setting of the central area including Ipswich Village and the Waterfront.
 Developments will only be permitted where they do not seriously disrupt this setting, especially when viewed from key viewpoints.
-Strategic views in and across central Ipswich have been identified through the Ipswich Urban Character Study supplementary planning document and in Conservation Area Statements and Management Plans. - 9.15.6 The NPPF states that planning policies should promote public safety by ensuring appropriate and proportionate steps are taken to reduce vulnerability, increase resilience and ensure public safety and security.
+Strategic views in and across central Ipswich have been identified through the Ipswich Urban Character Study supplementary planning document and in Conservation Area Statements and Management Plans. - 9.15.59.15.6 The NPPF states that planning policies should promote public safety by ensuring appropriate and proportionate steps are taken to reduce vulnerability, increase resilience and ensure public safety and security.
 Although the subject of fire safety is covered by part B of the Building Regulations, it is important that proposals for tall buildings achieve the highest standards of fire safety, reducing risk to life, providing acceptable means of escape and ensuring that risk to life is as low as possible.
 To achieve this, applicants should consider whether the building materials (e.g. cladding) is suitable from the outset and that built-in emergency responses to fire, such as sprinkler systems, are accounted for.

-9.15.7 The impact of any proposed tall building on listed buildings will be assessed under the provisions of Section 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990.
+9.15.69.15.7 The impact of any proposed tall building on listed buildings will be assessed under the provisions of Section 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990.

-POLICY DM16: Extensions to Dwellings and the Provision of Ancillary Buildings
+Extensions to Dwellinghouses and the Provision of Ancillary Buildings

-Alterations or extensions to existing dwellings and ancillary development within the curtilage of dwellings will be permitted provided that the proposal:
+AnAlterations or extensions to aexisting dwellinghouses or the and ancillary development erection of a building within the aresidential curtilage of dwellings that would be used for an incidental purpose will be permitted provided that it the proposal:

-- a. respects the character, scale and design of the existing dwelling; - respects and preserves the historic pattern and established townscape of the surrounding area and does not lead to the creation of a terracing effect where there are not already terraces; - c. would not result in over-development of the dwelling's curtilage; and - d. would not adversely affect the residential amenity of occupants of nearby properties, particularly in terms of privacy, light or overbearing impact.
+- respects the character, scale and design of the existing dwelling; would not result in more than approximately 50% of the useable private garden area of the original dwellinghouse being occupied by buildings; - respects and preserves the historic pattern and established townscape of the surrounding area and does not lead to the creation of a terracing effect where there are not already terraces: - would not result in over-development of the dwelling's curtilage; does not detract from the amenity of neighbouring residents, particularly in terms of privacy, light or overbearing impact; and - d. would not adversely affect the residential amenity of occupants of nearby properties, particularly in terms of privacy, light or overbearing impact in the case of extensions or large buildings, it is designed to be in keeping with the original dwellinghouse and does not have an adverse visual impact within the immediate street scene.